A new set of tools for goodness-of-fit validation: Composite null hypothesis

-The values of $\sqrt{n}\,\widehat{CC}(p_{4,j};\tilde{\beta})$ above and below the dashed lines support the finding of Aldor-Noiman et al. (2013) of a fatter right tail than a Gaussian distribution.
+The value of $n^{1/2}\,\widehat{\textnormal{CC}}(p_{4,31};\tilde{\beta})$ above the dashed line is consonant with the finding of Aldor-Noiman et al. (2013) of a fatter right tail than a Gaussian distribution.
 Assuming that the meaning of their term ``right tail'' relates to quantiles such that $p \geq 29/32 \approx 0.9$, we can substantiate this by computing from (\ref{eq:p-value case 3}) $u(66,0.05; \{ 29,30,31 \}) = 2.21$.
-From Figure~\ref{fig:Empirical-FC for the B=000026 D wave data set}, because the bar at $p=31/32$ is above 2.21, this supports the claim of Aldor-Noiman et al. (2013).
-Note that such ranges for $p_{S(n),j}$ can be translated into the original data via ~$\tilde{\beta}_{2}\Phi^{-1}(p_{S(n),j})+\tilde{\beta}_{1}$, see Appendix A.1.
+From Figure~\ref{fig:Empirical-FC for the B=000026 D wave data set}, because the bar at $p=31/32$ is above 2.21, this further supports the claim of Aldor-Noiman et al. (2013).
 If we define similarly the left tail as below the first decile, i.e. $p \leq 3/32$, we get $u(66,0.05; \{ 1,2,3 \}) = 1.96$.
 Again from Figure~\ref{fig:Empirical-FC for the B=000026 D wave data set}, all three bars in $\{ 1,2,3 \}$ are above this value, in agreement with the finding in Rosenkranz (2000) regarding a thinner than Gaussian left tail.

 Finally, Aldor-Noiman et al. (2013) do not define the meaning of ``centre of the data'' but, in view of the above findings of a thinner left and fatter right tail, suggesting some asymmetry to the right, we have decided to consider a slightly shifted centre ranging from $0.45 \approx 15/32 \leq p \leq 21/32 \approx 0.65$.
-This yields $\ell(66, 0.05; \{ 15,...,21 \})=-2.07$.
-The fact that three bars in this centre are below this value is consonant with the claim that, in this region, observations tend to be stochastically smaller than expected under Gaussianity.
-Appendix A.1 gives more details and some further analysis regarding this data set.
+This yields $\ell(66, 0.05; \{ 15,\ldots,21 \})=-2.07$.
+The fact that three bars are below this value is consonant with the claim that, in this area, observations tend to be stochastically smaller than expected under Gaussianity.

+Note that in computing the above acceptance regions, we have used the same level $\alpha$ ( = $5\%$ here) as in the global test procedure.
+The main goal at this stage of the analysis is to derive heuristic, but principled, informations as to whether the departures are located where we believe they could be.
+Therefore, it seems reasonable to use for each subset of bars the initial level $\alpha$.
+This is in accordance with similar work in extracting diagnostic information following the rejection of a null model, as in Thas (2010, Sections 4.2.1.2 and 4.2.1.3).
+Thus in the sequel, all acceptance regions have been computed at level 5\% for each subset of bars considered.